asdf-chef/asdf/TESTING.md

 # TESTING

-A ruby environment with ChefDK installed is a prerequisite for testing this cookbook.
-All programs involved, with the exception of Docker and Vagrant, are installed by ChefDK.
+A ruby environment with Chef Workstation installed is a prerequisite for testing this cookbook.
+All programs involved, with the exception of Docker, are installed by Chef Workstation.

 ## Style Testing